 When it comes to thinking, people are lazy.
 Defaults provide a mental shortcut and signal what we’re “supposed” to do in a given situation.
 Since defaults don’t require people to make any effort, they can be a simple but powerful design tool.

-For example, Amazon’s default option is “Subscribe & Save”.
+For example, Amazon’s default purchase option is “Subscribe & Save”.
 It’s always pre-selected in the checkout area.
-If the user does nothing they get a monthly subscription for paper towels instead of one shipment of an 8-pack.
+If the user does nothing and checks out, they'll get a monthly subscription for paper towels instead of one shipment of an 8-pack.

 Although the concept of defaults is easy to grasp, applying them can be more complicated.
 There are six types of defaults to consider when designing your customer experience.